ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/engineering-efforts/list-uniquification.md

 To get started on this engineering effort, please make sure that you read the blog post entitled [Fastest Way to Uniquify a List in Python](https://www.peterbe.com/plog/fastest-way-to-uniquify-a-list-in-python-3.6).
-As part of this assignment, you are going to implement at least three ways in which you can remove the duplicate values from one of the columns in a large input file that contains automatically generated data.
-Here is a sample of the data that you input into the program that you will implement as part of this
+As part of this assignment, you are going to implement at least three ways to remove the duplicate values from one of the columns in a large input file that contains automatically generated data.
+Here is a sample of the data that you input into the program that you will implement as part of this assignment:
-assignment:

 ```
 dana74@mahoney-perez.com,"Administrator, charities/voluntary organisations"